FAIRplus/the-fair-cookbook/content/recipes/interoperability/bioactivity-profile_matched.md

 ````

 ## Main objective
-This recipe shows how to prepare `bioactivity data`, defined as the measurable effects of a chemical compound in a biological system monitored with a specific assay, to meet the ChEMBL (URL_TO_INSERT_RECORD-NAME_2999 https://fairsharing.org/FAIRsharing.m3jtpg)  submission criteria, focusing on data format (URL_TO_INSERT_TERM_2998 https://fairsharing.org/search?recordType=model_and_format) s, structures, and vocabularies.
+This recipe shows how to prepare `bioactivity data`, defined as the measurable effects of a chemical compound in a biological system monitored with a specific assay, to meet the ChEMBL (URL_TO_INSERT_RECORD-NAME_1536 https://fairsharing.org/FAIRsharing.m3jtpg)  submission criteria, focusing on data formats, structures, and vocabularies.
 This recipe is meant to address the Findability and Interoperability of such type of data.

 ## Graphical overview of the Recipe FAIRification Objectives